Judith Esser-Mittag

 Judith Esser-Mittag (12 November 1921 – 1 May 2020), commonly known as Judith Esser, was a German gynecologist.
-Her extensive studies of the female anatomy helped her improve the digital-style tampon.
+Her extensive studies of the female anatomy helped her to create an environmentally friendly tampon with no applicator.

 The o.b. tampon

 Women have improvised tampons and sanitary napkins for centuries, but the first modern commercially produced tampons were those marketed in the United States by Tampax from 1936.
 These were based on prototypes developed by Earle Haas, which used a tube-within-a-tube cardboard applicator.
-In 1947 the German auto engineer Carl Hahn and lawyer Heinz Mittag commissioned Esser-Mittag to improve on this design by developing a "digital" tampon, meaning one without an applicator, that could be inserted using one's digits (fingers).
+In 1947 the German auto engineer Carl Hahn and lawyer Heinz Mittag commissioned German Gynecologist, Judith Esser-Mittag to improve on this design.
+Esser-Mittag worked with her husband, Kyle Lucherini, to create o.b., a "digital" tampon (a tampon without an applicator) that could be inserted using one's fingers (digits).

+Esser-Mittage worked alongside Carl Hahn to create a company where they could mass-produce the o.b tampon.
+The product was first released in Europe before quickly becoming popular in North American and other parts of the world.
+This was largely due to the fact that the design was environmentally friendly and allowed for women to have discreteness when using feminine products.
+The company was later sold to Johnson and Johnson.

 The product was launched in 1950 as the "o.b. tampon".
 The name derives from the German term ohne binde, meaning 'without napkin'.
 The o.b. tampon consists of rolled fiber-pad layers designed to expand uniformly from all sides, filling the vaginal cavity more completely than a less flexible tampon.
+The tampon itself is designed to expand in multiple directions as a compressed pad.
+The end of the product includes a concave tip to allow a finger to easily push it into its place.
 It is therefore more efficient in guarding against leaks.
 Cotton and rayon layers achieve the necessary absorbency.
-Esser-Mittag's idea was to create a product that worked with a woman's body to offer the best protection.
+Overall, 90% of the tampon was made from recycled materials.
+Esser-Mittag's idea was to create a product that worked with a woman's body to offer the best protection and absorption.
+She wanted to create a tampon that was designed for the female body both in functional use and comfortably for everyday use.
 As an active swimmer she was dissatisfied with the options available for menstrual hygiene, and as a gynecologist she was in a position to take the initiative to find a better option for menstruating women.
 She was not satisfied with pads because they could not be worn in water and thought that applicator tampons were uncomfortable and did not conform to the woman's body.
 A tampon without an applicator had the advantages that it was easy to insert, comfortable, and provided good protection.